Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/FAQ/index.md

 ### My organisation blocks the slides, are they available elsewhere?

+#### Update from October 2022

-Some organisations' security blocks the slides as they are made in {xaringan} so to access the slides they can be downloaded from the [intro_r branch gh-pages](https://github.com/nhs-r-community/intro_r/tree/gh-pages) following the steps like those used for [downloading the course material](https://philosopher-analyst.netlify.app/intro-r/nhsr-intro/prework/#course-materials) where you select the green button and select `Download ZIP` from the menu.
+Some organisations' security blocks the slides as they are published through GitHub so the workaround of downloading the html from GitHub isn't possible but just in case you want them locally they can be downloaded from the [intro_r branch gh-pages](https://github.com/nhs-r-community/intro_r/tree/gh-pages) following the steps like those used for [downloading the course material](https://philosopher-analyst.netlify.app/intro-r/nhsr-intro/prework/#course-materials) where you select the green button and select `Download ZIP` from the menu.
 Html should open in the browser but just ensure that you don't have Internet Explorer set as your default (as some computers still do in the NHS).

+As this blog website you are reading is published through Netlify and is viewable even with the most secure of NHS VPNs I have now published the slides through Netlify too so this should no longer be an issues.

 ### Where is the code that built this?